 Now you’ll start seeing the reasons why he does the things he does.
 Instead of being confused or frustrated, you’ll understand why your dog makes certain choices, or does certain things.

-Not only will this help you as you continue to train your dog, it will also help you become closer to your pup.
+Not only will this help you as you continue to train your dog at home, it will also help you become closer to your pup.

 11 Tips to Train a Dog at Home

-Now that we’ve talked about why training your dog at home is a good idea, here are a few tips you can use for your own at home training program.
+Now that we’ve talked about why it’s a good idea to train your dog at home, here are a few tips you can use for your own at home training program.

 1. Always Use Positive Reinforcement

 The goal of positive reinforcement is to train your dog without any negative experiences for you and your pup.
+Above all, it means your dog won’t experience any fear or pain during training.
 This is why this type of training has gained so much traction over the years.
-It means your dog won’t experience any fear or pain during training.

 There are different ways to train your dog with positive reinforcement.
 Lots of dog trainers will suggest using a clicker to help with your positive reinforcement.